alex-w-hunt/CTF_Writeups/Hack The Box/Access.md

 ### Vulnerabilities
 - An FTP service was left open to Anonymous access, allowing an attacker to gain useful information from the documents inside.
-- Telnet usage should generally be replaces with SSH as the unecrypted communication of Telnet is unideal for production environments.
+- Telnet usage should generally be replaced with SSH as the unecrypted communication of Telnet is unideal for production environments.
-- Locally stored Admin credentials provides an easy vector for privilege escalation via the Runas.exe Windows utility.
+- Locally stored Admin credentials provide an easy vector for privilege escalation via the Runas.exe Windows utility.
 A service account should be used in place of giving the user full access to stored Admin credentials.
 - Windows Server 2008 is long outdated and is no longer receiving security updates.

 ### Strengths